DilmiKavindya/Food-Delivery-Website/README.md

 - Menu section showcasing food items
 - Cart functionality with selected item preview
 - Order confirmation popup
-- Footer with contact and social links

 ### ✅ Backend (Simulated using JavaScript)
-- Add to cart functionality
-- Remove items from cart
-- Calculate total price
-- Simulate order placement
-- Dynamic content rendering (menu items, order details)

-> ⚠️ **Note**: This project does not use a real server or database.
-All backend-like behavior is simulated with JavaScript in the browser.

 ---